-I decided early last year I would focus a bit more energy and effort for speaking at conferences and events than I normally do.
+I decided early last year I would focus a bit more energy and effort for speaking at conferences and events than I usually do.
 I’ve been a Microsoft Certified Trainer since 2003, so there has been plenty of speaking opportunities in classrooms and for slightly larger audiences.
 I wanted to have more speaking opportunities outside Finland, and also in shorter pieces.
-Instead of a 3 day workshop, I craved for a 30-60 minutes “straight to the point” talks.
+Instead of a 3-day workshop, I craved for 30-60 minutes “straight to the point” talks.

-I started my journey by listing (what I thought) would be the topics I’d be most interesten in presenting.
-This list included all things SharePoint, most things Office 365 and a lot of things Microsoft Azure.
-I know they are huge platforms each so while I get to work on all three on a weekly basis, I focused more on SharePoint and Office 365 for my presentations.
+I started my journey by listing (what I thought) would be the topics I’d be most interested in presenting.
+This list included all things SharePoint, most things Office 365, and a lot of things Microsoft Azure.
+I know they are massive platforms each, so while I get to work on all three weekly, I focused more on SharePoint and Office 365 for my presentations.
 I’m generally a tech guy, so I tend to gear towards infrastructure, IT Pro in general and development aspects.

-You can find my recent presentations from docs.com, where I try to share content I present publicly.
+You can find my recent presentations from docs.com, where I try to share the content I present publicly.
 I find it helps the audience and other people who might be interested in the same topics.
 It’s also fair – in my opinion – to share what I preach.
-Most (if not all) content I’ve shared is licensed with Creative Commons attributions, which basically means anyone can share, adapt and build upon my content as long as appropriate credit is given.
+Most (if not all) content I’ve shared is licensed with Creative Commons attributions, which means anyone can share, adapt, and build upon my material as long as appropriate credit is given.

 This is kind of a no-brainer but still something I think should be ingrained in all info emails to speakers.
 The conference organizer is most probably using a venue they do not control or own, and they cannot provide adapters for all imaginable devices and sources.

 For me, I carry the following adapters with me, anywhere I go:

 - USB-C to VGA (also by Apple – nothing else was available at the time I needed these)